 What is Global Health?

-Brown University is a member of the Consortium of Universities for Global Health (CUGH), which defines global health as, "an area for study, research, and practice that places a priority on improving health and achieving equity in health for all people worldwide."
+The Consortium of Universities for Global Health (CUGH) defines global health as, "an area for study, research, and practice that places a priority on improving health and achieving equity in health for all people worldwide."1

 The interests of global health span the range from vaccine development and delivery, to economic disparity and extreme poverty, to cultural and psychosocial factors that influence etiology, prevention, surveillance and treatment of disease, etc.